learn-co-curriculum/phase-0-organizing-work-on-your-computer/README.md

 <iframe width="640" height="480" src="https://www.youtube.com/embed/H-6D2rOBVrg" frameborder="0" allowfullscreen></iframe>

 > **Note for WSL Users: Although the video above is for the macOS, the commands shown in the terminal will be the same in
 > your Ubuntu shell.
 When you open Ubuntu, you should start in your home directory.
 Confirm this with the command `pwd`.
+In
+> Ubuntu, your home directory will start off empty, so there will not be a `Development` folder present, and running `ls` will
-> In this folder, you may not have a directory called `Development` initially, but can create one with `mkdir Development`
+> not produce any results.
+You can create a `Development` folder with `mkdir Development`.